Close Icon

 Cat Bells

 One of the most popular fell walks in the area due to its superb views and relatively short duration.
-Cat Bells is suitable for walker of all abilities and showcases the best of the Lake District.
+Cat Bells is a steep short climb, suitable for walkers who want to tick off a classic, but don’t under estimate this little fell.

 Starting point: Hawes End Landing Stage